spewil/spewil.github.io/writings/posts/hodology.md

 I’ve learned today that hodology is the study of pathways.
 The word derives from the Greek hodos, meaning "path”, the study of paths.
 This can be applied to cartography and to neuroscience equally.
 As all modern things, each -ology has been splintered and fractured and specialized, but my belief remains that we can incorporate many of the frontiers of human thought into a widespread hodology.
 Understanding the connections between objects at all levels of hierarchy is key to understand systems.
 I think that by advancing the esoteric realms of graph theory into the common scientific understanding, we will all become more aware of our connections and their significance.

-The second part returns to the question of what liberals do.
-There was a great article in the Atlantic yesterday When America Went Haywire that offers some help moving forward in time:
+How does this relate to the future of liberalism?
+There was a great article in the Atlantic called "When America Went Haywire" that offers some help moving forward in time:

 >We must call out the dangerously untrue and unreal.
 A grassroots movement against one kind of cultural squishiness has taken off and lately reshaped our national politics—the opposition to political correctness.
 I envision a comparable struggle that insists on distinguishing between the factually true and the blatantly false.